CMS Emergency Preparedness Requirements for

 Home Health Care

 Home healtch care facilities are required to develop and maintain an emergency preparedness plan that must be reviewed, and updated at least annually.
 The plan must be based on and include a documented, facility-based and community-based risk assessment, utilizing an all-hazards approach.
 In addition, it has to include strategies for addressing emergency events identified by the risk assessment.
 Home health care organizations must also address patient population, including, but not limited to, the type of services the HHA has the ability to provide in an emergency; and continuity of operations, including delegations of authority and succession plans.

 SafePlans’ ERIP system streamlines the emergency plan development process.
-With ERIP, plans are easier to complete and maintain.
-Plans are accessible via secure Internet, in pdf files for downloading and printing, and the ERIP mobile app.
+With ERIP, plans are easier to complete and maintain, especially since plans are accessible via secure Internet, in pdf files for downloading and printing, and the ERIP mobile app.

 Home Health Care Requirements – Policies and Procedures

 Develop and implement emergency preparedness policies and procedures, based on the emergency plan, risk assessment and communication plan.
 Policies and procedures must be reviewed and updated at least annually.
 The policies and procedures must address the plans for patients during a natural or man-made disaster.
 Individual plans for each patient must be included as part of the comprehensive patient assessment.
 Procedures to inform State and local emergency officials about patients in need of evacuation at any time due to an emergency situation based on patient’s medical and psychiatric condition and home environment.

 ERIP brings policies out of the typewriter age and into the modern era.
 Create, share and collaborate online, via the ERIP app and of course via PDF documents suitable for printing.
-As a procedure is updated, all stakeholders can be alerted via email, push notification on the ERIP app and text message.
+As a procedure is updated, all stakeholders can be alerted via email, push notification in the ERIP app AND via text message.